Anne Madden (artist): 1980s onwards

 In the 1980s Madden stopped painting for a time and devoted herself to drawing.
 This resulted in a series of large works in graphite and oil paint on paper entitled Openings.
 These works formed the core of an exhibition at the Fondation Maeght in 1983.
 Three of those works were then displayed as part of ROSC '84 when Madden was one of nine Irish artists invited to show.
 A self-portrait of Madden was amongst 15 new exhibits inaugurated to the National Self Portrait Collection of Ireland in a show at the Kneafsey Gallery, Limerick, in spring 1987.
 Madden held a one-woman show of new works at the Taylor Gallery in Dublin in 1987.

 In 1990 Madden held a solo show at the Kerlin Gallery in Dublin, where she was to return with Drawings of Masters in 1992.
 Madden returned to painting on canvas.
 She continued to develop and produce a large body of work which was presented in an Arts Council of Ireland retrospective in 1991, at the Royal Hibernian Academy in Dublin.

 In 1994 Madden received a commission from Ronald Tallon, architect of the O'Reilly Hall at University College Dublin, to paint one of ten large paintings displayed within the Aula Maxima.
 In 1999 the French village of Carros commissioned Madden to paint a large vaulted ceiling painting measuring 54m² for its medieval castle which opened as an international contemporary art centre.
 The artist produced Empyrius in her nearby studio before it was mounted in situ as a permanent installation.
 The venue also has a permanent room dedicated to Madden's work.

 In 2000, Madden returned to live and work in Dublin, taking over a property which was once Sarah Purser's studio.
 Madden who was a naturalist had grown vines and olives in France, which led her to present a collection entitled The Garden of Love at the Taylor Galleries in 2002.
 Madden showed once more with the Hugh Lane Gallery in 2017 in Colours of the Wind, a series of new works referencing Ariadne's golden thread, which the mythic figure gave to Theseus when he went into the Minotaur's labyrinth.

-Madden has been a member of Aosdána since 1986.
+Madden was a member of Aosdána from 1986 until her death.
 In 1994, she published a biography about her husband entitled Louis le Brocquy: Seeing His Way.
-The couple had two sons, Pierre and Alexis, born in 1961 and 1963 respectively.
-In 2004 she was conferred with an honorary degree by University College Dublin and was made an Officier de l'Ordre des Arts et des Lettres by the French Government the same year.
+The couple had two sons, born in 1961 and 1963.
+In 2004, she was conferred with an honorary degree by University College Dublin and was made an Officier de l'Ordre des Arts et des Lettres by the French Government the same year.

 Her husband Louis died on 25 April 2012.
+Madden died on 21 December 2025 aged 93.